 Character Education is Important to Us

-The WRDSB has adopted eight core character attributes that they believe are essential for all students to develop in order to be productive, caring members of society.
-At Queen Elizabeth, we support the development of these attributes by collaborating with our students and working together to be Honest, Kind and be part of a team.
+Queen Elizabeth is a HERO Generation school.
+We support the development of the HERO Generation attributes by collaborating with our staff, and students to model them on a daily basis.
 Teachers model, reinforce and celebrate each of the attributes on a regular basis and we hold monthly assemblies to share what these attributes look like, sound like and feel like.
 The QE attributes focus on:

 Our mascot “Leo The Lion” helps us to connect these attributes to our school.